How can we help you?

 Above 6 Years: For children and adults over 6 years, a toothpaste containing above 1400ppm fluoride is recommended to prevent tooth decay and to remineralise teeth.

-If in any doubt, speak to one of our friendly dentists today!
+If in any doubt, speak to one of our friendly dentists in Pimpama today!

 Baby teeth (primary teeth) are vital—they help your child chew, speak clearly, and maintain space for permanent teeth.
 Early decay or loss can lead to misalignment and more complex issues later.
 Teeth naturally close up missing gaps, and with some adult teeth not due to appear till 12 years old, not having spaces maintained by the baby teeth will cause crowding.